bgd-labs/aave-proposals-v3/src/20240718_AaveV3Ethereum_EventsGrant2024/EventsGrant2024.md

 ## Specification

 Aave Labs is requesting a budget allocation for 650,000 GHO for events for the remainder of 2024 for EthCC Brussels (45%) and Devcon Bangkok (55%).
+This proposal will transfer 650,000 GHO from the Aave DAO treasury to a wallet controlled by Aave Labs (0x1c037b3C22240048807cC9d7111be5d455F640bd).

 These initiatives will serve multiple purposes:

 1. Hackathons & Bounties: We want to encourage developers to build on Aave Protocol, as well as GHO.
 These hackathons not only provide a platform for the Aave community to connect with talented developers in both web3 and web2, and to remain visible and competitive in a growing industry, but also lead to the creation of innovative DeFi projects that enhance the Aave ecosystem.
 We propose to sponsor one ETHGlobal hackathon in Q4 in Bangkok.